 - If previously divorced, any divorce decree, qualified domestic relations order, or other court order which enforces a present or future obligation on a party (including maintaining beneficiary designations).

-Check out our other articles and resources at our DIY Dissolution Center
+Check out our other articles and resources at our Dissolution Resource Center